Lakeville, Minnesota

-Lakeville /ˈleɪkvɪl/ is an exurb of Minneapolis-Saint Paul, and the largest city in Dakota County, Minnesota, United States.
-It is about 20 mi south of both downtown Minneapolis and downtown St. Paul along Interstate 35.
-Lakeville was once a flourishing milling center; its agriculture industry and other major industries are still in operation.
-It is one of the fastest-growing cities in the Twin Cities area.
-The population was 69,490 at the 2020 census, making it Minnesota's tenth-most populous city.
+Lakeville (/ˈleɪkvɪl/) is the largest city in Dakota County, Minnesota, United States.
+An exurb in the Minneapolis–Saint Paul metropolitan area, it is about 20 mi south of both downtown Minneapolis and downtown St. Paul along Interstate 35.
+The population was 69,490 at the 2020 census, making it the ninth-most populous city in Minnesota.

-Lakeville first became notable in 1910 when Marion Savage built the Dan Patch Railroad Line to serve his Antlers Amusement Park.
-While many of Lakeville's workers commute to Minneapolis, St. Paul, and more central suburbs like Bloomington, Lakeville has had major industry since the 1960s—including the Airlake Industrial Park, which is served by Airlake Airport, a regional reliever airport.
+Lakeville was founded in 1855.
+It was once a flourishing milling center; its agriculture industry and other major industries are still in operation.
+The city first became notable in 1910 when Marion Savage built the Dan Patch Railroad Line to serve his Antlers Amusement Park.
+Lakeville is one of the fastest-growing cities in the Twin Cities area.
+While many of its workers commute within the metropolitan area, Lakeville has had its own industrial presence since the 1960s.
+This includes Airlake Industrial Park, which is served by Airlake Airport, a regional reliever airport.

 History

 A military road was constructed between Fort Snelling and forts to the south.
 In 1855, J. J. Brackett, a Saint Paul lumber baron and mail carrier using the road, platted a site halfway between Saint Paul and Saint Peter on a lake he named Prairie Lake.
 The village was established as Lakeville Township in 1858.
 Notoriety came when Colonel Marion Savage expanded his entertainment business by constructing Antlers Amusement Park in 1910.
 Riding on fame from his success with the Dan Patch racing horse and the park's popularity, the lake was renamed Lake Marion, and the rail line serving the park was named the Dan Patch Railroad Line.

 With the mostly rural landscape, early settlers were farmers.
 A high proportion were Scandinavian.
 Other ethnic groups included Irish, Scots, and English, each of whom had spread out from Hamilton Landing and Burnsville.
 In Karen Miller's diary from 1840 to 1895, Danes reportedly outnumbered Norwegians; travel to Minneapolis was not uncommon for the rural township.
 Enggren's Grocery was a downtown staple from 1900 until it closed in 2006.

 Lakeville's development later in the 20th century followed a typical pattern for outer-ring Twin Cities suburbs.
 The town was officially incorporated as the City of Lakeville in 1967.
 It remained primarily agricultural, as postwar development did not immediately absorb Lakeville (and Interstate 35 had not yet been completed).
 In the early 21st century, housing and population increases were due to rising land costs in the metropolitan area, causing Lakeville to become a boomtown.